aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

   justice and R. Daneel’s.”
 ]

 A diametrically opposed issue, that still has to do with types, is the nature of their association to behavior.
 Are we to regard a "bird who can't fly" as a "bird" nonetheless?
-Or is "a flightless bird" a "contraddiction in terms", just like an "unjust law" appears to be for R. Daneel, the positronic robot in Asimov's "Caves of Steel"?
+Or is "a flightless bird" a "contraddiction in terms", just like an "unjust law" appears to be for R. Daneel, the positronic robot in Asimov's book "The Caves of Steel"? @asimov2011caves

 Following the reccommendation of the Liskov principle @liskov1994behavioral for Object-Oriented design, defining a penguin as a "flightless bird" would indeed be considered bad practice if the superclass "bird" included a method "fly"; the Liskov principle roughly states that: "any property that holds for a superclass should still hold for a subclass".
 This behavioral principle ensures, among other things, that interfaces from a superclass are not broken in the process of deriving subclasses.